pfrazee/pfrazee.github.io/_posts/2017-11-06-secure-ledgers-dont-require-proof-of-work.md

 ## Ok, what about proof-of-stake (PoS)?

-Some folks in the crypto-coin world - most notably the Ethereum project - have been working on a new solution for decentralized consensus called proof-of-stake.
+Some folks in the cryptocoin world - most notably the Ethereum project - have been working on a new solution for decentralized consensus called proof-of-stake.
 It is an attempt to solve the cost problem of proof-of-work, and it involves no excessive energy use.

 I like the spirit of proof-of-stake because it tries to solve the problem, but I'm going to point out two things: